openpnp/openpnp/Visual-Homing.md

 * [FiducialHome.pdf](https://github.com/openpnp/openpnp/files/5542424/FiducialHome.pdf)

 Alternatively you can cut a fiducial out of a spare PCB.
-Other users have cleverly used the sprocket hole from a black plastic carrier tape on bright ground (1.5mm diameter).
-Just make sure the fiducial is really flat, do **not** use "3D" structures such as holes etc.
+Other users have cleverly used the sprocket hole from a thin black plastic carrier tape on bright ground (1.5mm diameter).
+Just make sure the fiducial is quite flat, do **not** use deep "3D" structures such as holes, pins etc.

 The fiducial needs to be mounted for "eternity".
 Choose a location where your machine is very unlikely to be modified in the future.
 A central location is ideal, as it halves any error in scale across the machine.